jruydemir/recipes/salads/thai_mango_slaw.md

 ---
 title: Thai Mango Slaw
 source: Bee
-cooking time:
+cooking time: 30 min
 servings:
-tags: any, tags, for, this, recipe
+tags: thai, healhy, vegetarian, vegan, mango
-category: dessert
+category: salad
 ---

 This would be the description of the recipe.
 Any info or history about the recipe goes here